 See Granite Sealers for suppliers of high quality sealer.

-It should be pretty clear that to work, an impregnator must go into the stone.
-But to do that, it has to be absorbed by it.
-Several commercial granites don't absorb anything due to their inherent density.
+Several commercial granites don’t absorb anything due to their inherent density.
 Therefore no impregnator will ever go in.

 If you apply it anyway, there's the distinct chance that some of it will remain on the surface of the stone and it will be affected by spills, giving the impression that the stone is damaged.

-This damage will appear in the form of "ghost water stains" or "water rings" confused for granite water stains.
-Some of the best stone surfaces available can be made to look "stained" by sealing them.
-When in fact, the sealer is what is stained.
-Do not seal granite counter top stone that does not need it.
-See Granite Stain Removal for more on this.
+This damage will appear in the form of “ghost water stains” or “water rings” confused for granite water stains.
+Some of the best stone surfaces available can be made to look “stained” by sealing them.

-Take the lemon juice test
+Sealing Granite: Take the lemon juice test

 Different granites each have their own needs depending on how porous they are.
 Some granites never need sealer and should never be sealed (black stones especially).
-Others need several coats of sealer.
-Granite is very different than marble or limestone, so first make sure you are dealing with granite.

 You can test your stone to see if it needs sealer by putting a few drops of lemon juice in an inconspicuous place.
 If dark spots appear quickly, the stone is potentially a problem since it is reacting with an acid.
-Chances are it cannot be sealed properly.
-This is what happens with limestone counters.
-If the drops take a minute or so to be absorbed, you can protect the top with sealer.

-If the lemon juice doesn't absorb at all, the stone does not need to be sealed.
+If the lemon juice doesn’t absorb at all, the stone does not need to be sealed.
 Contrary to what you may have heard, sealing granite is not always a necessary part of granite counter care.
-In fact, the performance of various granites can differ greatly.
-Some need sealer to prevent a granite stain while others don't.

 How to seal granite